RachWalm/dyslexia/README.md

 - Missing or deleted closing tags - all corrected (Hopefully).

-- Many attempts at code that needed mastery of the actions that it performed, like getting flex to put things where I wanted or appropriate sizing.
+- Many attempts at code that needed mastery of the actions that it performed, like getting flex to put things in appropriate sizing or order.
+As this was also a learning exercise these positions were used to greater understand the function, so went through phases that were not for final product.

 - Commit messages that could have followed best practise more completely.